jdrmallari/jdrmallari.github.io/about.md

 /*
  * Greetings!
 My name is Janelle.
 I'm a penultimate year
- * IT/Engineering student looking for a full-time entry
+ * IT/Engineering student looking for a part-time entry
  * opportunity in the IT sector.
 I'm accomplished in a
  * multitude of programming languages and data analysis as
  * well as possess the ability to grasp new concepts